 Mont Pelee.
 A ‘cap of white vapours' on Mont Pelee.
 The Etang Sec was filling up with boiling water.
 The crater of L'Etang Sec near the summit opened, and Mont Pelee threw up a huge cloud of ash and rock fragments.

 St, Pierre.
 Sulphurous vapours made breathing difficult.

 Mont Pelee.
-A similar eruption covered much of the landscape with grey-white powder.
+A similar eruption to that of the 25th covered much of the landscape with grey-white powder.

 Mont Pelee.
 The Etang Sec contained a small lake, with a small volcanic cone emerging from the centre.
 Smoke rose from this in puffs.

 St. Vincent.
 Three 'well-marked shocks'.

 3 p.m.
 St. Pierre.
 Several earthquake shocks between 3 and 5 p.m.